 Lease lines class refers to the lines on locations where the Group or the Company does not build its own network, but rents already built lines.

-Payments associated with all short-term leases are recognised on a straight-line basis as an expense in profit or loss.
+Short-term leases are leases with a lease term of 1 month or less, they are recognised on a straight-line basis as an expense in profit or loss.